ubc-biodiversity-bioinformatics/Genomics_and_Bioinformatics_Workshop/Intro_to_bioinformatics.md

 ## Intro to bioinformatics
 ### Learning Objectives:
 By the end of this workshop you should be able to:
-- Describe the different types of sequnecing that exist
+- Describe the different types of sequencing that exist
 - Explain the pros and cons of these types of sequencing
 - Understand what would be the best types of sequencing for a given project objective